ev3dev/edu-docs/docs/programming/eclipse-ide.md

 ![USB Connection](../../images/pics/c-run-debug-main-connection.png)

 To setup the Debugger, click on the `Debugger` tab.
 The path to the GDB Debugger needs to be specified correctly.
 On macOS running MacPorts GDB, it should be `/opt/local/bin/ggdb`.
 The GDB Command file is optional.
 You might want to include some GDB configuration parameters to be executed on startup.
+For example, the Multiarch GDB does not seem to know how to parse the application ELF file to determine the target type.
+This can be fixed using:
 ```
 set gnutarget elf32-littlearm
 ```